domini04/AI-Imposter/docs/implementation_plan.md

     3. The host can start the game.
     4. Players can submit answers, which are then revealed.
     5. A full, playable game can be completed.

+## 6. AI Performance Analytics Pipeline

+- [ ] **Backend Logic:** Implement the logic in the `game_service` to write a final summary document to the `game_results` collection in Firestore when a game concludes.
+- [ ] **BigQuery Setup:** Create the `game_results` table in Google BigQuery with the schema from `database_schema.md`.
+- [ ] **Data Ingestion Function:** Write and deploy a Cloud Function that is triggered by new documents in the Firestore `game_results` collection and streams the data into BigQuery.
+- [ ] **Performance Dashboard:** Connect Looker Studio to the BigQuery table and build a basic dashboard to visualize key metrics like AI survival rate.

+## 7. Asynchronous Training Pipeline

+- [ ] **Data Extraction Function:** Create a scheduled Cloud Function that queries BigQuery for data from successful games.
+- [ ] **Data Formatting:** Implement logic within the function to format the query results into a structured training dataset (e.g., JSONL).
+- [ ] **Cloud Storage:** Configure a Cloud Storage bucket to receive the formatted training datasets.
+- [ ] **Training Orchestration:** Set up a Vertex AI Pipeline (or Cloud Workflow) that is triggered when a new dataset is uploaded to Cloud Storage.
+- [ ] **Fine-Tuning Integration (PoC):** Configure the pipeline to call the fine-tuning API for a single provider (e.g., Vertex AI) as a proof of concept.
+- [ ] **Model Management:** Implement a strategy for versioning the fine-tuned models so they can be referenced by the main application.